Lane County Court Records

 Phone: (503) 378-3070

-Individuals requesting their own criminal history should complete the Request Own Record form.
-To request another person’s criminal history, use the Request Open Record form.
+If you're requesting your own criminal history, complete the Request Own Record form.
+To request another person's criminal history, use the Request Open Record form.
 Oregon law requires that the subject of an open-records request be notified; if no challenge is received within 14 days, the information is released.

 Warrant information is not considered public.
-The Sheriff’s Office will not confirm or deny warrant status over the phone.
-Individuals who want to verify their own status must appear in person with identification.
+The Sheriff's Office will not confirm or deny warrant status over the phone — anyone who wants to verify their own status must appear in person with identification.

 Lane County Civil Court Records